eloytoro/fg-modal/README.md

-# fgModal
+# fg.modal

 4Geeks' implementation of an angular modal

-## Why fgModal?
+## Why not other?

-There are many other libraries that achieve somewhat the same _basic_ feats fgModal does, but you'll find that using fgModal is far more intuitive and modular than any other library out there.
+There are many other libraries that achieve somewhat the same _basic_ feats fg.modal does, but you'll find that using fg.modal is far more intuitive and modular than any other library out there.

 AngularUI provides a set of **great** tools, I cannot stress that enough, however their modal implementation has (in my opinion) some fundamental flaws that led me create my own.